canonical/real-time-ubuntu-docs/docs/index.rst

    accepted.

 The Real-time Ubuntu project welcomes community contributions, suggestions, fixes and constructive feedback.
-If you wish to contribute to Real-time Ubuntu, consult the top-level CONTRIBUTING guide in the `project's repository`_.
+If you wish to contribute to the Real-time Ubuntu docs, consult the `CONTRIBUTING guide`_.

 Before raising a pull request, it's generally worth `opening an issue`_ to discuss any proposed change unless it's trivial.
 Then, if you decide to raise a